-When you include an embedded video in your outreach emails, you're not just keeping up with modern technology but also adding substance to what could otherwise be a hollow message.
+When you include a video in your outreach emails, you're not just keeping up with modern technology but also adding substance to what could otherwise be a hollow message.

 It might seem strange at first if you've never incorporated videos into your sales strategy before--but when done correctly, videos can drive home your point without having to use words alone.

 Video prospecting helps bridge the gap between you and your customer by showing them what they can expect when working with your company.

 There are many ways in which prospecting video could be beneficial for any business, but it's especially great when used as a tool to establish initial contact with a new lead as a sales rep.